KaHcePBa/elevenbot_pro/README.md

 ### 🤖 DeepSeek Integration

-- Command: `/gpt 'question'` to communicate with ChatGPT (without context for now).
+- Command: `/gpt 'question'` to communicate with DeepSeek (without context for now).

 ⚠️ *More features will be added later.*